GaelVaroquaux/website/content/programming/skl_sprint_2018.rst

 .. sidebar:: Women contributors

    We deeply regret having only one woman in this long list of contributors.
-We would love to welcome more contributors from under-represented groups.
+We care about diversity and welcome contributors from under-represented groups [*]_.

 **In Paris**